m15a/fnldoc/README.md

 {: your-function}
 ```

-The above function will get its documentation:
+The above function will get its section in documentation:

 ````markdown
 ## Function: your-function